Hazor-Hellscream/Project-Hellscream-Info/README.md

 ## Core Mechanics

 - Advanced Pathfinding - Working @ 89%
-- AoE Loot - Not Working @ 22%
+- AoE Loot - Not Working @ 49% - Progress made will be in next update.
 - Achievements - Working @ 91%
 - Account-Wide Collections (Mounts, Heirlooms, Pets) - Working @ 90% - [Mounts Are Not Account-Wide]
 - Transmogrifier - Working @ 100%